fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> @Fredrik, what do you see as best language of choice for backend in the future?
+Go?
+Node?
+Java or something else?

 > Hey Fredrik, I have two quick questions.
 Is the full-stack developer position typically a small-company/start-up notion or is that ubiquitous throughout the industry?
 Also, what do you think about the idea that the full-stack position only exists for companies to save money?
 I've come across this opinion a few times, but I have no idea about the level of truth in this opinion.

 > Outsourcing : when, why, and how much ?